gmatht/joshell/mass_file_management/README.md

 Mass File Management that Caches File IDs
 =======

 I have many different disks (primarily harddisks) storing various files.
 I want to know that they are all backed up in some form.
-Given that I have terrabytes of files somehow (backups of backups apparently) I don't want to just backup everything onto new media yet again.
+Given that I have terabytes of files somehow (backups of backups apparently) I don't want to just backup everything onto new media yet again.
 I'd like a utility that allows me to copy all files on X that do not yet exist on Y to Y, that is also well suited to tasks such as:

 1. To list all files on X that are not duplicated/backed up on other media
 2. Deduplicate files on X